califano-lab/HCMI-single-nuclei/README.md

 - `tumor-model-analysis/`: **directory with example code for analysis and generation of selected figures**.
 A description of each example code is provided in the directory.

 ### Other files
+- `Matched Model_Tumor for Sequencing.xlsx`: spreadsheet collecting sample information for snRNA-seq data.
+The Sampleshet_for_Analysis sheet serves as the reference table and its columns are thoroughly described in the README sheet.
 - `python_packages.txt`: list of packages and versions used for the analysis in the manuscript.
-Different versions may have been used in the current notebooks.
+(Packages versions used to run the current notebooks may differ.)
     Note on pyviper: the equivalent version can be installed via:
   ```
   pip install viper-in-python==1.0.9